consp1racy/material-navigation-drawer/README.md

 Work TBD
 --------

+- Theming API, ability to replace Material specs with something different with a flick of a switch
-- Better API, factories, copying element prototypes
+- Better descriptor API, factories, copying element prototypes...

 License
 -------